JeremiahSanders/nicenotice/README.md

 NiceNotice is intended to help address the arrangement and coordination of the logical work required to dispatch **typed**/structured notifications of application events to an event bus, e.g., AWS Simple Notification Service (SNS), RabbitMQ.

 Dispatching a typed notice is as simple as: `await dispatcher.DispatchAsync(new UserSessionStarted { SessionId = signInResult.SessionId, UserId = signInResult.UserId })`.
+(See [How the `ITypedNoticeDispatcher<TEnterpriseEventBaseType>` works][how-typednoticedispatcher-works] for details on how the dispatcher works.)

 NiceNotice applies a structured approach to building an application/enterprise event notification dispatch system in .NET applications using four basic components: